svdoever/svdoever.github.io/src/pages/Sitecore_Demo_Portal_headless_development.md

 FETCH_WITH=GraphQL
 ```

-Content becomes visible on the production website when the content is published from Sitecore XM Content Management instance to Sitecore Experience Edge
+Content becomes visible on the production website when the content is published from Sitecore XM Content Management instance to Sitecore Experience Edge.

+> Note that in the above set up even the environment variable `SITECORE_API_HOST` is not needed anymore.
+The `GRAPH_QL_ENDPOINT` is the only thing needed to connect to the Sitecore Experience Edge.

 ## Conclusion
  In this walk-through, we have successfully set up a Sitecore website, made it accessible from the outside world using localtunnel, and showed editing its content using the Experience Editor.
 Then we showed how to make the Experience Editor work from a website deployed to Vercel, and the deployment of the production website for the end-user to Vercel.